pypa/packaging.python.org/source/specifications/externally-managed-environments.rst

 History
 =======

-- `June 2022 <https://discuss.python.org/t/pep-668-marking-python-base-environments-as-externally-managed/10302/44>`_: ``EXTERNALLY-MANAGED`` marker file was originally specified in :pep:`668#marking-an-interpreter-as-using-an-external-package-manager`.
+This specification was originally approved as :pep:`668`.